Jazz Guitar Chords: The Ultimate Guide

 It’s hard to go wrong with shell voicings, so they’re a great place to start.
 If you’re a beginner, you’ll get up and symmetrical chordrunning fast.
 And if you’re more advanced, these chords are still going to be something you use every single day

-To get up and running fast, check out 2 jazz guitar chords you need to know.
+To get up and running fast, check out my ebook, Jazz Guitar Survival Guide.

 Pattern 1